brucestarlove/brucestarlove/README.md

 just a guy with "a masterful blend of talent, intelligence, creativity and articulation" now looking to join a good team at a real company to continue developing my engineering and leadership skills, while I pursue my hobbies, health and passion projects.
 Senior Developer Relations Engineer seems like the best fit (corroborated by many people I know), but I would also be happy as just an Engineer with the right team, technologies and flexibility for my unique contributions!

+Interested to work on-site/hybrid, in New York City, Richmond VA or Cincinnati.
+Preference to NYC–I've been here since June, staying for free (cat/house-sitting) at various places around town, now looking to get my own place!

 here's a tiny about-me with info relevant to my skills, interests and work gaps: [README-aboutme.md](README-AboutMe.md)

 I have a couple cool, private projects on here which demonstrate my engineering and creativity compentency.
 See READMEs below.
 If you are an employer inspecting my github: email me and I'll give access.